New 70/30 Twitch Partner Deal For Twitch Streamers

 According to The Verge, Clancy’s announcement about the deal came after several months of problems between Twitch and the platform’s creators.
-Twitch partners who belong to marginalized populations were inundated by “hate raids“–raids that were met with a slow response from the company’s leadership.
+Twitch partners who belong to marginalized populations were inundated by “hate raids“.
+These raids that were met with a slow response from the company’s leadership.

 When Clancy announced the new deal many streamers were quick to criticize it.
 Many streamers took to the Twitch Uservoice board to voice their displeasure with the new policy.

-A streamer by the name of chrisxodash question whether Twitch cared at all about their streamers and noted that many will begin jumping ship, opting to use streaming services like YouTube.
-Another creator who went by the name karterstrophic demanded that the platform pay them fairly, and highlighted that their revenue comes directly from their streams and content.
+A streamer by the name of chrisxodash question whether Twitch cared at all about their streamers.
+And noted that many would begin jumping ship, opting to use streaming services like YouTube.
+Another creator who went by the name karterstrophic demanded that the platform pay them fairly.
+And highlighted that their revenue comes directly from their streams and content.